 In 2015 he was appointed Director for the Permanent Diaconate by Bishop Marcus Stock and is a member of the Board of Directors for the Northern Diaconal Training Partnership.
 He is currently the General Secretary to the National Conference of Directors of Deacons for England and Wales and serves as Catholic Chaplain to the University of Huddersfield.
 He is qualified to offer spiritual accompaniment in the Ignatian tradition and is regularly involved in giving talks and days of reflection for school staff and parish groups.

-He is currently based in the Parish of the Holy Redeemer in Huddersfield.
+He is currently based in the Parish of the Immaculate Heart of Mary in Huddersfield.